 - PAYDAY: The Heist gets some flak for being similar to Left 4 Dead because it's cops VS robbers to survivors VS zombies and that's where the similarities end.

-- PlayStation All-Stars Battle Royale is already getting accused for being a ripoff of Super Smash Bros., even though, as hardcore, very knowledgeable Smash fans know, the mechanics of All-Stars are almost completely different.
-For example, in All-Stars, the offense has much more in common with Marvel vs. Capcom than Smash, the maneuverability options are different, there's no directional influence, the killing method is completely different, et cetera.
+- PlayStation All-Stars Battle Royale frequently gets accussed of being a ripoff of Super Smash Bros., even though the gameplay really isn't all that similar.
+(The offense has much more in common with Marvel vs. Capcom than Smash, the maneuverability options are different, there's no directional influence, and the killing method is completely different).
 Not helping is Sony's infamous decision to put "Super Smash Bros." onto the tags of the YouTube trailers, showing that either the ripoff was intentional or Sony is just pimping out the video with tags that they know will generate more traffic.

 - Any sort of show or game with a monster-collecting or -raising element as a sidequest or main premise will inevitably draw comparisions to the genre codifier, Pokémon.

 - Bomberman has seen the harshest of criticism thus far with their Charaboms.

 - Sometimes Digimon has the issue of being compared to Pokémon, though there aren't that many similarities.
 Pokemon itself ended up being accused of ripping off Digimon with post-Ruby and Sapphire games allegedly having "Digimon-like" designs for new Pokemon and the Mega Evolutions from Pokémon X and Y supposedly being taken from Mega-level Digimon.

 - The Shin Megami Tensei series gets dismissed as "Pokémon with demons" quite a bit overseas.
 Particularly interesting, considering Mega Ten created Mons gameplay nearly a decade before the first Pokémon game was even out.